bkesterbyld/maroon-potato/src/pages/platform.md

       - title: Input Data & Test
         title_align: left
         content: >
-          As you build data models, the service generates both input forms and APIs.
+          As you build data models and logic, the service generates both web input forms and secure custom APIs.
 You can immediately put data through your solution and power user interfaces.
         content_align: left
         actions: []
         actions_align: left